-Ad fraud is the falsification of the number of times a digital advertisement is clicked on or displayed.
 This is a particularly vital topic for marketers to understand.
-Fraudulent activity can make a significant dent in marketing budgets and skew performance results to the detriment of future strategies.
+Fraudulent advertising can make a significant dent in marketing budgets and skew performance results to the detriment of future strategies.

 - Repeated visits from the same user agent and spikes in traffic